iovisor/iovisor-ovn/ARCHITECTURE.md

 * **Main Logic**.
 This module implements the logic for deploying the network services across the different compute nodes.
 It receives a new service network request from OVN, process it and then uses the hover ctrl interface to deploy those services in the different compute nodes.

 * **Hover Controller**.
-The hover controller is a wrapper to sends command to the hover instances using a RESTful API.
+The hover controller is a wrapper to send command to the hover instances using a RESTful API.

 * **IOModules Repository**.
 This module is a local Repository that contains the implementation of the different IOModules.